aiidateam/aiida-core/docs/source/concepts/provenance.rst

 ...............................

 Finally, we will consider the possible (call) links between processes.
-The results of a parent workflow depend critically on the subworkflows or calculations launched by it; therefore, in AiiDA when exporting a Workflow node we always traverse its ``forward`` ``call`` links (both ``call_calc`` and ``call_work``).
+The results of a parent workflow depend critically on the sub-workflows or calculations launched by it.
-Analogously, when deleting a process, the parent workflow that has called it (if present) will be deleted as well (by traversing a ``backward`` ``call_calc`` or ``call_work`` link).
+When exporting a workflow node, we therefore always traverse its ``call`` links (both ``call_calc`` and ``call_work``) in the ``forward`` direction to include all children processes (i.e. processes directly called by it).
-Since the traversal rules are applied recursively, this means that also the caller of the caller of the process will be deleted, and so on.
+Since the traversal rules are applied recursively, this means that also the children processes of any workflow that was a child of the targeted one will be exported as well, and so on.
+Analogously, when deleting a process the same applies but in the opposite direction (``backward``), including the parent workflow of the targeted node (if there is one), and the parent of that parent, etc.

-The possibility to follow ``call`` links in the other direction is enabled by default, which causes that targeting a given process for either export or deletion will also include in the process not only all of his child processes, but also all the childs of any of its parent processes as well.
+Since ``call`` links are followed backward by default, targeting one process for either export or deletion results in selecting not only all of its child processes but also all children of any of its parent processes.
 As a result of all ``call`` links being traversed in both directions, targeting any of the process nodes in a workflow will mean the inclusion of the other processes of that workflow as well.
-The option of disabling the traversal of the ``call`` links in one of the directions (forward if deleting, backward if exporting) provides the users with the ability to select parts within their workflows to affect, but this usually requires a much deeper understanding of the conectivity of the nodes and the complex behavior that arises from the combination of the different traversal rules (see below).
+Users can disable the traversal of ``call`` links in one of the directions (``forward`` for deletion, ``backward`` for export) for fine-grained control (see examples below).

 +-----------------------------------------------+-------------------------+-----------------------------------------------------+----------------------------------------------------+
 | Illustrative diagram (explicitly targeted     | Name of Rule            | Behavior when exporting target node                 | Behavior when deleting target node                 |